interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 DeRegisterStakedRelayer
 -------------------------

-Emit an event stating that a Staked Relayer has been de-registered
+Emit an event stating that a staked relayer has been de-registered

 *Event Signature*